godspeedsystems/gs-documentation/docs/microservices-framework/workflows/native-language-functions.md

 ```
 ### ChildLogger

-with childLogger you have accessibility to framework logger.
+With childLogger you have accessibility to Pino logger instance with context information set - for example the `log.attributes` set in eventsource or event level.

 ```javascript